Thomas-Rauter/Thomas-Rauter.github.io/about.md

 ## Strenghts

+- **Autodidactic Learning**: I have a proven ability to teach myself complex technical topics through independent study.
+With a formal background in biology, I transitioned into data science without relying on additional university coursework.
+By leveraging online resources, technical documentation, and hands-on experimentation, I developed expertise in statistical modeling, data
+  analysis, and machine learning using Python and R. This self-directed
+  approach allows me to efficiently master new tools and concepts in
+  fast-evolving domains.
 - **Structured Thinking**: I’m highly organized by nature—whether it’s my desk, desktop, phone, browser tabs, emails, or codebase, everything is intuitively named, neatly arranged, and well-documented.
 I use to-do lists